Faslodex (chemical name: fulvestrant) is approved by the U.S. Food and Drug Administration to treat:

 - postmenopausal women diagnosed with advanced (metastatic) hormone-receptor-positive breast cancer that has stopped responding to other hormonal therapy medicines, such as tamoxifen

-Faslodex is only ERD available to treat breast cancer.
+Faslodex is the only ERD available to treat breast cancer.

 Faslodex won't work on hormone-receptor-negative breast cancer.